Note: The in-home vaccination program has ended. If you need an in-home vaccine, contact the Health Department Call Center at (215) 685-5488.

 To ensure that all residents have the opportunity to get vaccinated, the Health Department has created an in-home vaccination referral program.
 This program helps people who are homebound and their families to schedule in-home vaccination services through different vaccine providers.
 The program has expanded to provide COVID-19 vaccination in the home to individuals who may have trouble getting vaccinated due to scheduling conflicts, transportation access, or other barriers.

-This program is available for any individual who is homebound or for anyone who would have difficulty being vaccinated at a clinic due to a disability.
-As part of this program, Personal Care Attendants, family, and any other caregivers or residents of the household are eligible to be vaccinated during the same visit.
+This program is available for any individual who is homebound or for anyone who would have difficulty being vaccinated at a clinic due to a disability, health issues, transportation access, or other barriers.
+As part of this program, personal care attendants, family, and any other caregivers or residents of the household are eligible to be vaccinated during the same visit.

 COVID-19 vaccine is free, though some providers may bill insurance if you have it.

-Healthcare organizations or professionals interested in helping to vaccinate people who are homebound can email firstname.lastname@example.org to learn how to enroll as a COVID-19 vaccine provider and how to participate in PDPH’s Homebound Vaccination Referral program.
+Healthcare organizations or professionals interested in helping to vaccinate people who are homebound can email firstname.lastname@example.org to learn how to enroll as a COVID-19 vaccine provider and how to participate in the Health Department’s homebound vaccination referral program.